In 2022, there's no stopping video content. Today, nearly 86% of businesses use video assets in their creative campaigns, and it’s easy to see why.

 - Maintain project deadlines between pre- and post-production

 Additional, video production workflows are essential for maintaining consistency and brand compliance.
 Today’s audiences expect consistent storytelling and branding from companies, across all communication channels.
 Having a predefined video editing workflow provides brands with a set of standards in place to maintain a through-line between all videos, ensuring they fit in with the broader narrative of you or your client’s mission, values, and origin story.

 Before you get started on pre-production, you’ll need to establish a plan.
-Having a clear strategy in place is essential for ensuring your video content aligns with overarching business goals.
+Having a clear strategy ensures ensure your video content aligns with overall business or project goals.

 Set clear goals, understand your audience, and decide which formats and distribution channels to include in your video production campaign.

 - What is your video strategy and message and how does it align with overarching business goals?